 To become visual, elements have to be designed.
 Those which are visible by nature, need design even more.

-The UI (user interface) consists of several fundamental elements that all have to be addressed with high-level awareness.
+The UI has several fundamental elements of design that all have to be addressed with high-level awareness.

 Color in design